Free Consultation · Call 24/7

 Possible Complications of Ataxic Cerebral Palsy

-People with any type of CP, including ataxic CP, may also suffer from a variety of related issues, including:
+People with any type of Cerebral Palsy, including ataxic CP, may also suffer from a variety of related issues, including:

 • Intellectual disability